-Conmebol, a privately owned organization headquartered in Argentina, was founded in 1916.
-It employs approximately 300 individuals, reported $502.0M in revenue as of 2023, and operates as a tier 1 media tech buyer.
-Its main product is spectator sports.
-The organization functions as the continental governing body of football in South America and is one of FIFA's six continental confederations.
+Conmebol is a privately owned entity headquartered in Argentina.
+Founded in 1916, it operates with approximately 300 employees and reported $849.9M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+The organization serves as the continental governing body of football in South America, with its main product being spectator sports, and is recognized as one of FIFA's six continental confederations.

 Founded